msf/msf.github.io/blogpost-improving-dune-API.md

 ## Conclusion

-As we navigated the journey of enhancing DuneAPI, we experienced firsthand “feature creep”—you know, that moment when you start with a simple request and end up redesigning half the system.
+As we navigated the journey of enhancing DuneAPI, we experienced firsthand “feature creep”— that moment when you start with a simple request and end up redesigning half the system.
 But feature creep doesn’t have to be scary.
 By stepping back and looking at the bigger picture of our customers’ needs, we found opportunities to innovate and build a better service.

-Incorporating DuckDB was not just about addressing a single feature request; it was about rethinking how we can serve our users more effectively.
+Incorporating [DuckDB](https://duckdb.org) was not just about addressing a single feature request; it was about rethinking how we can serve our users more effectively.
 By being open to evolving our approach and investing in scalable, efficient technologies, we’ve expanded the capabilities of DuneAPI, making it a powerful tool for developers.

 We hope you find these new features and improvements valuable.
 As always, we’re excited to see how you’ll leverage them to create even more amazing applications and insights.
 Stay tuned for more updates, and keep those feedback and feature requests coming—they’re the real MVPs!

-For more details, visit our API documentation.
+For more details, visit our [API documentation](https://docs.dune.com/api-reference/overview/introduction).